 In India, out of the over 5000 listed companies, promoters of 4274 companies had pledged all or some of their shares, according to an analysis by Securities and Exchange Board of India.
 This was quoted in the recent RBI Financial Stability report.
 Of these, promoters of 286 companies had pledged more than 50% of their shareholding.
 Nearly 90% of these companies belong to the small-cap category.

-Pledging of promoter shares witnessed its highest quarterly jump in three years in June 2013 quarter.
+Share pledging of promoter witnessed its highest quarterly jump in three years in June 2013 quarter.
 During an economic slowdown and rising interest rates, banks could put strict conditions on borrowing.